daviddeejjames/dfjames-gatsby/README.md

 - [ ] Fix date format using GraphQL
 - [ ] Add eslint and stylelint
 - [ ] Add Travis CI and build status
+- [ ] Fix Favicons for all browsers

 ### Nice to haves 👍
 - [x] Get mentioned in Gatsby Showcase :smile: